rtek1000/TMP117-Emulator/README.md

 > that is calibrated to ISO/IEC 17025 accredited standards.
 Only reprogram the general-purpose EEPROM[4:1]
 > locations if NIST traceability is not desired.

+The code can be adapted for other boards, but it will probably only recognize one slave address at a time, such as the ESP32 board, when researching I found references that the I2C hardware does not support this functionality.

 Communication operation:
 - The slave address must be previously selected before the other operations